Xicnet/radioflow/app/nacionalrock/plugins/org.apache.cordova.file-transfer/doc/index.md

 __Parameters__:

-- __filePath__: Full path of the file on the device.
+- __fileURL__: Filesystem URL representing the file on the device.
+For backwards compatibility, this can also be the full path of the file on the device.
+(See [Backwards Compatibility Notes] below)

 - __server__: URL of the server to receive the file, as encoded by `encodeURI()`.

 - __successCallback__: A callback that is passed a `Metadata` object. _(Function)_

 - __errorCallback__: A callback that executes if an error occurs retrieving the `Metadata`.
 Invoked with a `FileTransferError` object. _(Function)_

-- __trustAllHosts__: Optional parameter, defaults to `false`.
-If set to `true`, it accepts all security certificates.
-This is useful since Android rejects self-signed security certificates.
-Not recommended for production use.
-Supported on Android and iOS. _(boolean)_

 - __options__: Optional parameters _(Object)_.
 Valid keys:
   - __fileKey__: The name of the form element.
 Defaults to `file`.
 (DOMString)